 Assessment and verification: the applicant shall provide a declaration of non-use of such dyes.
-If the products used are awarded with the EU eco-label for textile products or with Öko-Tex Standard 100, they fulfil this requirement.
+If the products used are awarded with the EU eco-label for textile products or with Öko-Tex Standard 100, they fulfil this requirement providing appropriate documentation.